-It’s also likely the Samsung Galaxy S10 will launch running Android 9.0 Pie with an updated version of the Samsung Experience UI skin and an updated version of its Bixby digital assistant.
-Other hardware specs for the phone, such as the size of its battery, its water and dust resistance rating, and whether or not it will have a headphone jack, are unknown at this time.
+It’s also likely the Samsung Galaxy S10 will launch running Android 9.0 Pie with the new One UI skin and an updated version of its Bixby digital assistant.
+Other hardware specs for the phone, such as the size of its battery and its water and dust resistance rating are unknown at this time.

 |Samsung Galaxy S10 rumored specifications|